mdobydullah/larapal/README.md

     'cancelUrl' => 'CANCEL_URL'
 ];
 ```
+* Now clear config cache: `php artisan config:cache`.
+You can also clear cache: `php artisan cache:clear`.
-* If there is a problem in your Laravel project, the config `config/larapal.php` may not work.
+* Still if there is a problem in your Laravel project, the config `config/larapal.php` may not work.
 At this situation you can try by entering API Credentials at `YourProject/vendor/obydul/larapal/config/config.php`.

 <a name="usage"></a>
 ## Usage